mattsteele/mattsteele/src/content/work/orea.md

 work_with_company_url: https://clover.partners
 work_with_company_name: Clover Partners
 ---

-The Oklahoma Retired Educators Association is a professional organization that advocates for the benefits of retired teachers.
-The group is organized by multiple districts that collectively work with the state government to make sure teachers are taken care of in their golden years.
+The Oklahoma Retired Educators Association (OREA) is a vibrant community dedicated to championing the rights and benefits of retired teachers.
+Organized across multiple districts, OREA works hand-in-hand with state leaders to ensure retired educators are celebrated and supported in their well-earned retirement.

-Multiple awards are given throughout the year to members for their contributions to OREA.
-Additionally, they hold many meetings at both the district and state level to forward their agenda.
+With the launch of their new website, OREA members now have a powerful tool at their fingertips.
+The site keeps members up-to-date with the latest news impacting their community, provides easy access to district and state representatives, and offers clear pathways to get involved in shaping the future of education.
+Members can also explore opportunities to be recognized for their contributions through OREA’s prestigious awards program.

-The website allows them to keep members informed of recent news that affects them, see who their representatives are, and find out how they can be active in the association.
+This modern platform empowers retired educators to stay connected, informed, and engaged like never before, reinforcing OREA’s mission to honor and support those who dedicated their lives to teaching.